The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

-PetPlate states their fresh food subscription service starts at around $2.50 per day for full meals, but these prices will be for the smallest dogs since our 7-lb Yorkie cost $3.59 per day (before discounts).
+PetPlate states their fresh food subscription service starts at around $3.14 per day for full meals, but these prices will be for the smallest dogs since our 7-lb Yorkie cost $3.90 per day (before discounts).
 We found that the cost for most mid-sized dogs ranges from about $5 to $8 a day, depending on the caloric need of the dog.
-All of PetPlate’s protein options cost the same with the exception of the lamb recipe, which costs a few cents more per day.
+All of PetPlate’s protein options cost roughly the same with the exception of the lamb and therapeutic recipes, which cost a little more per day.

-Subscriptions for The Farmer’s Dog start at around $2 a day and go up to $10+ a day for a dog around 70 lbs.
-As with PetPlate, only the smallest toy breed would get a price of $2 a day, as full meals for our 7-lb.
+Subscriptions for The Farmer’s Dog start at around $2.50 a day and go up to $10+ a day for a dog around 70 lbs.
+As with PetPlate, only the smallest toy breed would get a price of $2.50 a day with The Farmer’s Dog, as full meals for our 7-lb.
 Yorkshire Terrier costs $3.06 per day.